sc-zhang/KITE/README.md

-# RUNE: A Tool for Extracting Unique K-mers with fasta file
+# RUNE: A Tool for Extracting Unique K-mers with Single Fasta File

 ## Introduction